This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 The Company Manning Keeps

 It is worth briefly discussing the company that Manning keeps.
 Lets start with Glenn Greenwald.

-While I think that I don’t even think writing a post criticizing Glenn Greenwald is worth my while, a criticism is warranted.
+While I think that I don’t even think writing a post criticizing Glenn Greenwald (dead link) is worth my while, a criticism is warranted.
 Back in 2010, when the Supreme Court decided in favor of corporations with the Citizens United decision, Greenwald supported the decision.
 As even Noam Chomsky said in an interview with Truthout, “…there are some civil libertarians like Glenn Greenwald who more or less supported it on free speech grounds.
 I don’t agree with it, but I can see the argument.”
 Specifically in an article in Salon titled “What the Supreme Court got right: It’s best for the government to stay out of the business of restricting political advocacy” Greenwald said that while he was “deeply ambivalent about the court’s ruling,” he claimed that “the Government is barred from restricting speech — especially political speech — no matter the good results that would result from the restrictions.
 That’s the price we pay for having the liberty of free speech” which he accepted as the norm, adding that “free speech rights burdened by campaign finance laws are often significantly under-stated” while further saying he understands and sympathizes “with the argument that corporations are creatures of the state and should not enjoy the same rights as individuals,” ringing his hands over these speech restrictions.Even if we agree that such restrictions are worthless, that doesn’t mean we should applaud this decision.
 In fact, we should condemn it.